-Two Gigabit Ethernet ports (LAN1/2) are located on the I/O backplane on the X10DRT-H and X10DRT-HIBF.
-In addition, a dedicated IPMI LAN port is located above USB 0/1 ports on the backplane to provide KVM support for IPMI 2.0.
+Two Gigabit Ethernet ports (LAN1/2) are located on the I/O backplane on the X10DRT-P and X10DRT-PIBF.
+The X10DRT-PT features two 10 Gb Ethernet ports, also designated LAN1/2.
+In addition, an IPMI Dedicated LAN is located above USB 0/1 ports on the backplane to provide KVM support for IPMI 2.0.
 All ports accept RJ45 type cables.

-Note: Refer to the LED indicator section for LAN LED information.
+Note: Refer to the LED Indicator Section for LAN LED information.